OSGConnect/connectbook/FsurfRemote/ListAndGetOutputs.md

      MRN_3       97                   10:00 01-19-2016     2              PROCESSING

 The status of the workflow is `PROCESSING` which means the workflow is not completed yet.
-The id of the workflow is `97`.
-The id is required to get the output of a completed workflow or remove it from the list of workflows.
+The ID of the workflow is `97`.
+The ID is required to get the output of a completed workflow or remove it from the list of workflows.

 ##  Getting Outputs